smasongarrison/syllabi/docs/0206_datascience.md

 - Earn "Satisfactory" on 11 self-paced lab assignments on a schedule you will specify in your contract.

-- Produce at least 11 "Satisfactory" portfolio pieces over the course of the semester.
+- Produce at least 10 "Satisfactory" portfolio pieces over the course of the semester.

 - Compile those portfolio pieces into a "Satisfactory" Unessay and present it during the last week of class

+- For your planning, this works out to be approximately, 1.31 per week.

 ### "B" Contract  {-}